Tools - Chris Ullrich dot net

 Apple Mail – It has some issues, but I still use it for most of my email accounts.
 I also use Apple’s Calendar and Contacts apps because I’m used to them and they’re adequate for my needs.

-Final Draft – One of the best screenplay writing software available for OS X and the iPad.
+Final Draft – One of the best screenplay writing software apps available for OS X and the iPad.
+Yeah, I know.
+It works okay for me.

-Highland 2 – I used to be a die hard Final Draft user, but this software from noted writer and podcaster John August is really growing on me.
+Highland 2 – I used to be a die hard Final Draft user, but this software from writer and podcaster John August has really grown on me.
 In fact, I kinda love it.
 Great for screenplays, novels or whatever you want to write.
+I’m writing my latest novel with it.
+Only a few thousand-ish words to go.
+Only.

 Transmit – The best FTP software available for OS X.